 Santorini is exactly as the pictures describe, breathtakingly beautiful and picturesque.
 It’s not just the natural beauty that is impressive but the way buildings old and new have been carved into the side of the caldera to give it that sea of white.
 It’s as much mother nature’s wonder as it is a man made one.
 I came to Santorini as part of my trip around the Cyclades.
 It was the last stop on my island hopping trip that saw me travel to a dozen other Cycladic islands.

 Santorini is perhaps one of the most touristy places in the world and pictures of influencers standing on top of a white church all by their lonesome are deceiving.
 Nevertheless, I knew this going in, especially having been to Mykonos months prior.
+There are plenty of reasons that I dislike Santorini, but it’s one of those iconic places that you just have to visit.
 After you get this out of the way, you know what to expect and you can focus on enjoying it!
+If you are having trouble deciding between Mykonos or Santorini to visit, read my comparison of the two islands.

 Santorini was one of the islands I visited on my month long trip island hopping through the Cyclades.
 If you’re also planning a multi-island trip through the Cyclades, make sure to read my itinerary and guide to planning your own Greek island hopping trip!